 Maybe you are a student wondering if cognitive science is the right major for you.
-Perhaps you are a cog sci major who wants some advice with a specific interest, or it could be that you just like free snacks.
-In any case, “Why Cog Sci?” features presentations on the various disciplines of cognitive science, interactive demonstrations, and an overview of the major requirements.
-If you are considering the cognitive science major and want to learn more then this is the event for you!
+Perhaps you are a cog sci major who wants some advice with a specific interest, choosing classes, or it could be that you just like free snacks.
+In any case, “Why Cog Sci?” and other similar events feature presentations on the various disciplines of cognitive science, interactive demonstrations, and an overview of the major requirements.
+If you are considering the cognitive science major or are already decided on CogSci and want to learn more then these are the events for you!

 If you're interested in getting to know other CogSci majors, people interested in CogSci, or some faculty members, don't miss out on our social events!
 This past semester CSSA hosted an outing to a themed night at the Exploratorium, a dinner with a CogSci Faculty member (part of our Professors Eat Too event series), and a karaoke night, with much more planned for the future!